aswna/Environment/README.md

 ### For read/write access it is best to setup ssh keys and use SSH. ###
     git clone git@github.com:aswna/Environment.git

+## Submodules ##
+### Adding new submodule ###
+Adding a new Git submodule is easy.
+    git submodule add <git repo> <directory to clone submodule into>

+### Cloning, updating a submodule ###
+You can clone the repository in a way, which clones the submodules, too, with Git 1.6.5 and later.
+    git clone --recursive <git repo>

+In an already existing (cloned) repository, you need to initialize the submodules first.
+    git submodule init
+    git submodule update
+or simply
+    git submodule update --init

+### Deleting a submodule ###
+1. Delete the relevant line from the .gitmodules file.
+2. Delete the relevant section from .git/config.
+3. Run git rm --cached <path_to_submodule> (no trailing slash).
+4. Commit the "superproject".
+5. Delete the now untracked submodule files.

+For more details see the [Git submodule tutorial][11].

 ### Troubleshooting ###
 #### warning: templates not found /some/path/git-core/templates ####
 Set the correct templates path explicitly.